skillab-project/skillab-tracker-testathon/docs/testing.md

 ## Overview

-Programmatic testing is the preferred approach as it ensures reproducibility and can contribute to project maintenance, especially through merges.
-However, semantic aspects of the application that cannot be tested programmatically should be tested manually via the documentation page.
+Automated testing via coding is the preferred approach as it ensures reproducibility and aids project maintenance, particularly during merges.
+However, semantic aspects of the application that cannot be tested through code should be verified manually via the documentation page.

 ## Types of testing that can be conducted